-The field operations consisted of the collection of static and kinematic Global Positioning System (GPS) data and Inertial Measurement Unit (IMU) data and the acquisition of aerial imagery.
-The photographic mission operations were conducted on April 11, 2008 with the NOAA Twin Otter aircraft (N48RF).
-Two strips of natural color digital images were acquired with an approximate ground sample distance of 0.34 meters through use of an Applanix Digital Sensor System (DSS-439) single-camera digital system.
+The field operations consisted of the collection of kinematic Global Positioning System (GPS) data and Inertial Measurement Unit (IMU) data and the acquisition of aerial imagery.
+The photographic mission operations were conducted on May 19, 2008 with the NOAA Twin Otter aircraft (N48RF).
+Four strips of natural color digital images were acquired with an approximate ground sample distance of 0.34 meters through the use of an Applanix Digital Sensor System (DSS-439) Single Cam digital camera.

-No base station was established for field operations.
+No base stations or ground control survey points were established for field operations.
 Airborne kinematic GPS data was collected to determine precise camera positions.
-IMU data was collected to determine camera orientations.